Von Neumann Normalisation of a Quantum Random Number Generator: Conclusions

 In the ``ideal case'', the von Neumann normalised output of an independent constantly biased QRNG is the probability space of the uniform distribution (un-biasing).
 This result is true for both for finite strings and for the infinite sequences produced by QRNGs (the QRNG runs indefinitely in the second case).

 For a real-world QRNG in which the bias, rather than holding steady, drifts slowly, we evaluated the speed of drift required to be maintained by the source distribution to guarantee that the output distribution is arbitrarily close to the uniform distribution.
-It is an {\em open question} to study the more realistic case when, instead of the bits being independent, the probability for each bit depends on a finite number of preceding bits (for example, because of the high bit-rate of the experiment).
+It is an {\em open question} to study the quality of von Neumann normalisation in the more realistic case when, instead of the bits being independent, the probability for each bit depends on a finite number of preceding bits (for example, because of the high bit-rate of the experiment).
+Note that Blum's algorithm~\cite{Blum:1986fv} assumes a Markov-type correlation, which cannot be assumed for a QRNG certified by value indefiniteness~\cite{Abbott:2010fk}.

 We have also examined the effect von Neumann normalisation has on various properties of infinite sequences.
 In particular, Borel normality and (algorithmic) randomness are invariant under normalisation, but for $\varepsilon$-random sequences with $0< \varepsilon < 1$, normalisation can both decrease or increase the randomness of the source.
 It is an {\it open question} whether von Neumann normalisation preserves randomness and Borel normality for finite strings.